stinkysloth/audio_journal/README.md

 - **Native Integration:** We prioritize native integration with the Mac operating system to provide a cohesive user experience.
 - **Security:** We ensure that all dependencies and models are bundled securely to prevent any potential vulnerabilities.
 - **Ease of Use:** Our goal is to make the application easy to install and run, with minimal setup required.
+- **Obsidian Integration:**
+  - Each entry is exported as a Markdown note with embedded audio, transcript, and summary.
+  - Attachments are copied to the vault.
+  - A master index page (`Audio Journal Index.md`) is auto-updated with links to all entries.

 ## Packaging & Deployment